 \subsubsection{Results and discussions}

-Using 500 Monte Carlo runs on the renewable DG, Figure \ref{fig:SolGap} shows the average solution gap of the MCO algorithm (yellow) and the MPC algorithm (blue) compared to the upper bound under varying storage charging/discharging rates.
+Using 500 Monte Carlo runs on the renewable DG, Fig.\ref{fig:SolGap} shows the average solution gap of the MCO algorithm (yellow) and the MPC algorithm (blue) compared to the upper bound under varying storage charging/discharging rates.
 The columns, from left to right, show the solution gap under 50\% of baseline mean of renewables (i.e., the mean of each interval is 50\% the mean of baseline), baseline mean of renewables (i.e., from historical data), and 150\% of baseline.
 The rows, from top to bottom, show the solution gap under 50\% of baseline standard deviation of renewables (i.e., the standard deviation of each interval is 50\% the standard deviation of baseline), baseline standard deviation of renewables, and 150\% of baseline.

 In all renewable level cases, MCO outperformed MPC.
 For the practical battery setting---the 8-hour ($C-8$) and 4-hour ($C-4$) charging cases, and for all renewable level cases, MCO achieved a solution gap that did not exceed 0.75\% well within the practically acceptable performance levels.
 Also in all renewable level cases, the solution gap saturated after a certain charging/discharging power.
 In both the baseline and 50\% of baseline mean renewable levels under baseline and 150\% of baseline standard deviation, the solution gap under MPC is on average more than 15 times greater than it is under MCO.
-In the 150\% of baseline mean renewable case and for all standard deviation levels, MCO's solution gap was zero when the charge/discharge power was less than $\sim$1.7kW.
-The optimality of MCO below $\sim$1.7kW is because the higher renewable level managed to adequately increase the SoC in the midday to a level that is just less than $B$, ensuring that the minimum SoC limit is not reached again (given $\overline{e}=\underline{e}$) when the renewable output fades out.
-As the charging/discharging power increased, the prosumer was able to reach maximum SoC of $B$ during the midday, or minimum SoC of $0$ later in the day, or both.
-The zero solution gap when $\overline{e}=\underline{e}<1.7$kW shows, possibly, one of the scenarios where MCO is optimal even when A2 is violated.
+In the 150\% of baseline mean renewable case and for all standard deviation levels, MCO's solution gap was zero when the charge/discharge power was less than $\sim$1.7 (kW).
+The optimality of MCO below $\sim$1.7 (kW) is because the higher renewable level managed to adequately increase the SoC in the midday, ensuring that the minimum SoC limit is not reached again (given $\overline{e}=\underline{e}$) when the renewable output fades out.
+As the charging/discharging power increased, the prosumer was able to reach maximum SoC of $B$ during midday, or minimum SoC of $0$ later in the day, or both.
+The zero gap when $\overline{e}=\underline{e}<1.7$ (kW) shows, one of the scenarios whereby MCO is optimal even though the sufficient optimality condition was violated.